What Is PHP?

-The sunao mind leads an individual to reason and truth, and it provides an indispensable cognitive tool in anything he may do.
-If all of us were blessed with an untrapped mind, human affairs would proceed smoothly according to the Law of Nature.
-In fact, it is not easy to train our minds to be completely free, but we at the PHP Group try to cultivate the untrapped mind so that we can look at and analyze any situation or experience without bias or preconception.
-If we have any methodology that guides our activities, it is derived from the perspective of the untrapped mind.
+The sunao mind leads an individual to reason and truth, and it provides an indispensable cognitive tool in anything he or she may do.
+If all of us were blessed with an untrapped mind, human affairs would proceed smoothly according to the laws of the universe.
+In fact, it is not easy to train our minds to be completely free, but we at PHP Institute try to cultivate the untrapped mind so that we can look at and analyze any situation or experience without bias or preconception.

 Road to the Present

 Tens of millions of people were killed or injured during World War II and countless left homeless and starving in Europe and Asia.
 A state of utter misery and despair prevailed in the wake of the global conflict.